infosecB/awesome-detection-engineering/README.md

 - [The Pyramid of Pain | David J Bianco](http://detect-respond.blogspot.com/2013/03/the-pyramid-of-pain.html) - A model used to describe various categorizations of indicator's of compromise and their level of effectiveness in detecting threat actors.
 - [Cyber Kill Chain | Lockheed Martin](https://www.lockheedmartin.com/us/what-we-do/aerospace-defense/cyber/cyber-kill-chain.html) - Lockheed Martin's framework that outlines the 7 stages commonly observed in a cyber attack.
 - [MaGMa (Management, Growth and Metrics & Assessment) Use Case Defintion Model](https://www.betaalvereniging.nl/wp-content/uploads/FI-ISAC-use-case-framework-verkorte-versie.pdf) - A business-centric approach for defining threat detection use cases.
+- [Synthetic Adversarial Log Objects (SALO) | Splunk] (https://github.com/splunk/salo) - Synthetic Adversarial Log Objects (SALO) is a framework for the generation of log events without the need for infrastructure or actions to initiate the event that causes a log event.

 ## Detection Content & Signatures